ppy/osu-queue-score-statistics/README.md

 Enables DataDog origin detection when running in a container.
 See [DataDog documentation](https://docs.datadoghq.com/developers/dogstatsd/?tab=kubernetes&code-lang=dotnet#origin-detection-over-udp).

+### LEGACY_IO_DOMAIN

+Root domain to which LegacyIO requests should be directed.

+- In Debug configuration, this parameter is not required; when missing, all LIO requests are no-ops.
+- In Release configuration, this parameter is required; all LIO requests will hard-fail with an exception if missing.

 ### SHARED_INTEROP_SECRET

 Secret key used to sign LegacyIO requests to osu-web.
 Required to award medals.

+- In Debug configuration, this parameter is not required; when missing, all LIO requests are no-ops.
+- In Release configuration, this parameter is required; all LIO requests will hard-fail with an exception if missing.

 ### PROCESS_USER_MEDALS